 Fortunately, researchers from multiple universities did a thorough focus on the subject; one of them is Anne Hoag, from Pennsylvania State University.
 Along with her co-researchers, they sought to determine the effects of media, information technology, and salient referents (people who influence students) on the choice of major.
 The relationship between mediated referents and selection of journalism was significant than the other communication majors in their study.
 They concluded that people who follow media personalities and professionals have something to do with the influence.

-It shows how prolonged exposure in media these days ascertain student’s preferences to align with the trends and media figures.
-It may be because they are fascinated, and thinking of doing the same role will be enjoyable, or it strongly supports their existing resolve.
+It shows how prolonged exposure to social media these days ascertain student’s preferences to align with the trends and media figures.
+It may be because they are fascinated, and think that doing the same role will be enjoyable.

 4. Financial Capabilities

 Insufficient financial status has been the overlying problem for the students to limit their careers far from what they have desired.
 It is different from the influences you get from mediated and relationship elements.
 It has a clear solution yet hard to solve in action.
 Parents commonly shoulder this issue, but sometimes the financial conflict remains stagnant.
 It may inflict negativity on the child’s perspective to lower his standards.
 Fortunately, there have been many programs out there that address such unfortunate circumstances, like scholarships and other opportunities provided by universities.
 Thus, even you, a young student, can shoulder problems through hard work.